Nursing Executive Leadership Courses

 NURSG 568: Advanced Health and Social Policy (3 Credits)

-Course Description: This is a second theory/practicum course in the administrative leadership in nursing option at the advanced level.
+This is a second theory/practicum course in the administrative leadership in nursing option at the advanced level.
 Course content focuses on the leadership role of advanced nursing administrative practice in developing, implementing, and evaluating initiatives to manage and improve organizational practices and outcomes.
 Students acquire skills in program planning and evaluation for health improvement and outcomes research, especially quality improvement, change management, and human resources management.
 Practicum experiences provide opportunities for students to apply content in an advanced nursing practice setting.
 Working with the site preceptor and practicum faculty, student conducts leadership project focusing on an issue related to healthcare delivery to fulfill the course objectives.
-This course requires 150 hours of practicum.

-Course Description: This is the final sequential theory/practicum course in the executive leadership track.
+This is the final sequential theory/practicum course in the executive leadership track.
 This course is an applied capstone experience at the end of each student's program of study and provides an opportunity for the student to gain experience in a particular area of administrative leadership interest.
 The clinical practicum component of the course is designed to be a project evaluation conducted independently by the student at a setting of the student's choice.
 The student works with a preceptor and the instructor to develop specific goals and objectives, and submits a summary of the project evaluation at the completion of the course.
-This course requires 150 hours of practicum.